 The best churches to metal detect are the ones built before 1900 that haven't been landscaped.
 Dirt displacement makes it a lot harder to find anything, and you don't want to damage well kept grass.
 I found lots of coins and one silver ring in the backyard of my local church.
 Most of the stuff I found was close to a walkway.

 Old neighborhood parks are hit or miss, but if you're lucky to find one that hasn't been metal detected to death you can find some amazing stuff.
 Try to find old parks in rural areas because they're less likely to be hunted out.
 Old parks can be loaded with coins and rings (along with plenty of trash), but you usually don't have to ask permission to treasure hunt them.

 While it's true many old parks have already been hunted out, that's not always the case, and there's almost always something in the ground that someone else passed up.
 In my town, there's a really old park that's been treasure hunted for many years, but I was able to find a small hot spot in a wooded area that produced several old coins, a rare token, and an old military button.
 On another visit I was able to find a silver standing liberty quarter.

 Researching Metal Detecting Sites

-Using a good metal detector is obviously important, but researching local history is key to finding cool stuff in this hobby.
-I love history anyway so the researching part for me is very interesting.
-You can research old spots in your town by using sites that sell old maps.
+Using a good metal detector with a deep search coil is important, but researching local history is also key for finding cool stuff in this hobby.
+I love history, so the researching part for me is very interesting, but it might be boring for others.

 © 2018 Matt G.